 Arithmancy and Numerology are relatively easy to practice and learn because they are still popular in modern times, across the world.
 If you want to practice number divination, you can find out more about it on this website under Arithmancy and Numerology.

 If you want to master Astrology, the first thing to learn is the meanings of the planets.
 Once you have done this, you learn about the signs of the zodiac and then the houses.
-Finally, you can eat up more advanced stuff like aspects, squares etc.
+Finally, you can eat up more advanced stuff like aspects, squares, etc.

 It is relatively easy to become an Astrologer.
 There are plenty of books, courses, online resources and you can even track the movement of planets on the internet.
-You can access your birth chart in seconds using an online calculator, and begin to predict your own future.
+You can access your birth chart in seconds using an online calculator, and begin to predict your future.

 Augury is the practice of divining the future based on the movement of birds.
 Birds have been given special status by humans throughout history, possibly because many cultures have believed that birds are messengers of the Gods.
 Therefore, because they fly between our world and heaven, they should know things which man does not!

 There are several methods of Augury.
 One form of Augury involves birds in flight.
-Diviners would watch the way birds were flying and interpret their movements, interactions, speed etc.
+Diviners would watch the way birds were flying and interpret their movements, interactions, speed, etc.

 Another type of Augury consists of interpreting the actions of birds on the ground.
-A diviner would ask a question, throw some corn and interpret the way the bird eat.
+A diviner would ask a question, throw some corn and interpret the way the bird eats.
 As time progressed, diviners would lay feed in an alphabet and record the letters which the birds pecked (kind of like an ancient form of Ouija!).

 Belomancy is the correct name for fortune-telling using arrows.
-Throughout history, Tibetans, Greeks, Arabians and Chaldeans all used arrows as a tool for fortune-telling.
+Throughout history, Tibetans, Greeks, Arabians, and Chaldeans all used arrows as a tool for fortune-telling.

 There are a couple of ways ancient man predicted the future using arrows.
 One method was to put special arrows in a quiver (arrow bag), ask a question and then randomly select one, just like you would with drawing lots.
 Another method involved shooting arrows into the sky and interpreting how they cross paths and landed.